nnstreamer/nnstreamer/Documentation/synchronization-policies-at-mux-merge.md

 # BasePad

-With "Base Pad", Base timestamp is decided with designated pad which is given by user with sync_option.
+With "Base Pad", Base timestamp is decided with designated pad which is given by user with sync-option.
-Sync_option consists of two variables and first denotes the base pad number and second is duration in nanoseconds ( as a GstClockTime ).
+Sync option consists of two variables and first denotes the base pad number and second is duration in nanoseconds ( as a GstClockTime ).
 In this policy, every buffer which has pts is within duration from base time stamp is merged/muxed.
 For the case of buffer with greater pts than base timestamp plus duration, previous buffer is going to used instead.
-Test case with "sync_mode=basepad sync_option=0:33333333" is below,
+Test case with "sync-mode=basepad sync-option=0:33333333" is below,

 ```
     *srcpad0        srcpad1         srcpad2